60 Of 15

 • Measurement and Conversion: If you have a 60-meter long rope and need to cut it into 15 equal pieces, each piece will be 60/15 = 4 meters long.
 This highlights the application of fractions in measurement and unit conversions.

 • Ratio and Proportion: The fraction can represent a ratio.
-For instance, if a recipe calls for 60 grams of flour for every 15 grams of sugar, the ratio of flour to sugar is 60/15 = 4:1.
+Here's a good example: if a recipe calls for 60 grams of flour for every 15 grams of sugar, the ratio of flour to sugar is 60/15 = 4:1.
 This illustrates the importance of fractions in understanding proportions and scaling recipes.

 • Data Analysis and Statistics: In statistical analysis, 60/15 could represent a proportion within a dataset.
-For instance, if 60 out of 150 participants responded positively to a survey question, the proportion of positive responses is 60/150, which simplifies to 2/5 or 0.4.
+Take this case: if 60 out of 150 participants responded positively to a survey question, the proportion of positive responses is 60/150, which simplifies to 2/5 or 0.4.
 This highlights the application of fractions in expressing probabilities and proportions in data analysis.

 These examples illustrate the versatility of fractions in real-world problem-solving, reinforcing the importance of understanding their meaning and manipulation.